Hilton Honors American Express Aspire Credit Card review: Luxury rewards for Hilton loyalists

 Bankrate.com is an independent, advertising-supported publisher and comparison service.
 We are compensated in exchange for placement of sponsored products and, services, or by you clicking on certain links posted on our site.
 Therefore, this compensation may impact how, where and in what order products appear within listing categories.
 Other factors, such as our own proprietary website rules and whether a product is offered in your area or at your self-selected credit score range can also impact how and where products appear on this site.
 While we strive to provide a wide range offers, Bankrate does not include information about every financial or credit product or service.

 This content is powered by HomeInsurance.com, a licensed insurance producer (NPN: 8781838) and a corporate affiliate of Bankrate.com.
 HomeInsurance.com LLC services are only available in states were it is licensed and insurance coverage through HomeInsurance.com may not be available in all states.
 All insurance products are governed by the terms in the applicable insurance policy, and all related decisions (such as approval for coverage, premiums, commissions and fees) and policy obligations are the sole responsibility of the underwriting insurer.
 The information on this site does not modify any insurance policy terms in any way.

-- Primary value comes only through Hilton Honors program
+- Primary value comes only from the Hilton Honors program

 A deeper look into the current card offer

-- Rewards Rate: 14X Hilton Honors points on eligible Hilton purchases, 7X on flights booked directly with airlines or amextravel.com, 7X at U.S. restaurants, 3X on all other purchases.
+- Rewards rate: 14X points at participating Hilton hotels or resorts; 7X points on flights booked directly with airlines or via amextravel.com, on car rentals booked directly from select car rental companies and at U.S. restaurants; 3X points on other purchases

 Current welcome offer